moseschmiedel/bachelor-thesis/text/thesis.typ

 of the GPS module integrated in the Dragino Shield and found that their system outperforms GPS-based localization when at least four end nodes use the deployed anchor nodes.

 Despite these promising findings there is still room for improvement.
-Mackey et al. estimated the life time of a #text_qty("5000", "mAh") battery when used as a power source for the anchor or the end node.
+Mackey et al. estimated the lifetime of a #text_qty("5000", "mAh") battery when used as a power source for the anchor or the end node.
 They found that their anchor node could run up to 200 hours with one battery charge, but their end node would only last for 90 hours.
 These values would make this solution practical in ad-hoc short-term scenarios where a localization system is need quick and only for a couple of days, but for remote long-term deployments improvements need